Affordable Yoga Prop Sets: Best Kits for Beginners

 Alignment Made Easy

 Proper alignment is yoga’s backbone.
-Props like blocks and straps guide your body into the safest positions, preventing strain.
-For instance, a block under your hand in Triangle Pose keeps your spine long, reducing injury risk.
+Props like blocks and straps can guide your body toward safer positions and may help you avoid strain.
+For instance, a block under your hand in Triangle Pose helps keep your spine long and may help you practice more comfortably.

 Boosting Flexibility Safely